Mantilla negra

 PLANTS EARLY DOCUMENTS CUISINE LITERATURE and FILM ARCHITECTURE BIBLIOGRAPHY

-Future sections will address Art and Architecture; Religion and Rituals; Music; Pop Culture; and Sports.
+Future sections will address Art; Religion and Rituals; Music; Pop Culture; and Sports.

 2. An initial set of oral histories from students with both a Hispanic and an Italian background (for ex. students with families from Argentina, Uruguay, Venezuela, etc. where there is a long history of Italian immigration and recent history or relocation in the U.S.).
 These stories, recorded in video-interviews, have the potential to transcend an ethnic and bi-national approach to migration by revealing a number of shared migratory experiences.
 SELECTED STORIES to be uploaded soon